 That’s exactly what’s going on here in the U.S. and abroad!
 We are sending the call out to everyone who will listen about HSCT (Hematapoietic Stem Cell Transplant) for autoimmune diseases and the hope that it can bring to so many who think that they are out of options.
 Several Moscow veterans, including myself, and a woman from my area who will be going to Moscow in a few weeks, have had to opportunity to give a shout out to the public, via the media, singing the praises of HSCT.
 We’re making as much noise as possible on television, radio, and, of course, social media.
-I’ve created a collection of those appearances and they are listed below for you to view and share.
-Click on them and they should take you directly to the source of the interview.

 In the meantime, I had my 3rd of 4 followup infusions of chemo (see post from April 27, 2013 for an explanation of the reason for my followup chemo) in February and I’m happy to say that I tolerated it very well.
 I didn’t even have my usual couple of “crash and burn” days.
 I just kept chugging along.
 I have one more to go in mid-May and then I’m home free.
 My true recovery clock will not begin to tick until that day.

 I continue to walk without a trekking pole and have completed my physical therapy about five months earlier than expected because I met or exceeded all of my goals.
 As Dr. Fedorenko suggested, it did play a huge part in my physical recovery due to years of lack of use and/or misuse of my muscles.

 I did have one bout of bronchitis a couple of months ago which I jumped on right away with antibiotics.
 Surprisingly, I recovered from it much more quickly than I have pre-transplant.